cwillisf/trainman/README-trainman.txt

 PROJECT PHASES:

-The trainman project is broken down into eight phases with each sucessive phase adding more features and complexity to the hardware and software.
+The trainman project is broken down into phases with each sucessive phase adding more features and complexity to the hardware and software.
 This way builder/maker can run the phase needed, see how it works and then progress to the next phase as desired.
 Currently development is at phase #5 & 6.
 This project is a work in progress and there is no schedule on when it will be completed.

 CURRENT PHASES: